Anti-Sexual Violence

 The US War on Reproductive Rights Should Concern Women Everywhere

 In the United States, women's reproductive rights are rapidly being eroded.
 Since Roe v.
-Wade was overturned in 2022, 28 states have restricted abortion access, with 14 states implementing near-total bans.
-This war on women's bodily autonomy affects not just America, but threatens women's rights globally.
+Wade was overturned in 2022, nearly 30 states have restricted abortion access.
+This war on bodily autonomy threatens not just America, but women's rights globally.

 Patriarchy Is Regaining Ground: UN Chief Warns of Unprecedented Threats to Women's Rights